 Documents for Preparing for Immigration

-Once you accept the offer of admission, you will receive a matriculate letter including the guide of applying for a student visa.
+Once you accept the offer of admission, you will receive a matriculation letter including the guide of applying for a student visa.
 Please set up your Uniqname before you start the visa application process.

-Note: The deadlines for submitting your documents are May 15 for Fall term, March 1 for Summer term, and November 9 for Winter term.
+**Important: The deadlines for submitting your documents are November 8, 2023 for the 2024 Winter term, March 4, 2024 for 2024 Summer term and May 15, 2024 for 2024 Fall term.

 Table of contents: